See Notice Regarding Press and Public Access to Court Hearings

 Zoom Account and Software

 - Participants: If you do not already have a Zoom account, set one up at https://zoom.us.
 A paid Zoom account is not necessary for any interaction with the court.
-Attendees do not need a Zoom account, but it does make using the system easier.
+Attendees do not need a Zoom account.

 - Log into https://zoom.us/profile and set your name, phone and email.
 Including a photo will help identify you when connecting.
-Attendees do not need a Zoom profile or to provide any identity information, but it does make using the system easier.
+Attendees do not need a Zoom profile or to provide any identity information.

 - Install the latest Zoom Client for Meetings at https://zoom.us/download.
-Although Zoom can be used in a browser only, it is very limited.
+Although Zoom can be used in a browser only, it is not suitable for participating with the court.
 The full Zoom client is required for best functionality and best experience with the system.
+Attendees may use the browser version of Zoom, but it is limited.

 - Always keep your software up to date!
 The Zoom Client automatically update itself upon launching the software, but you can also update it manually.

-Zoom has a lot of settings, and as the system updates, certain aspects or features may change.
+Zoom has a lot of settings, and as the Zoom system evolves, certain aspects or features may change.
 Below are a few settings recommended by the court to improve your video conference.

 - General: Ask me to confirm when I leave a meeting: ON (Helps prevent unintended departures)